Sarum College runs a unique Rural Ministry Training pathway.

-To meet Ministry Division requirements, this pathway will be run alongside our other ordination pathways so that Rural Pathway candidates belong to the larger student community, but they will be an identifiable group.
-It will share some core modules with our other ordination pathways together with new modules that are wholly rural-specific, and existing modules rewritten to contain rural-specific material.
-We work within the Common Awards framework validated by Durham University.
+To meet Ministry Division requirements, this pathway runs alongside our other ordination pathways so that Rural Pathway candidates are an identifiable group within the larger student community.
+It shares some core modules with our standard ordination pathways together with two new modules that are wholly rural-specific, and the majority of existing modules rewritten to contain rural-specific material.

-In our Rural Pathway, we are very conscious that there are a huge variety of different rural contexts, and students will be encouraged to think deeply about their own situation, as well as considering situations different to their own.
-It will attend to the narratives that surround living and working in rural contexts: developing discipleship and mission; nurturing vocations; intergenerational ministry in numerically small groupings; the care and use of buildings for mission; collaborative and imaginative ministry in multi benefice parishes including pioneer ministry; and self care and resilience in ministry.
+Given the huge variety of different rural contexts, students will be encouraged to think deeply about their own situation and those different to their own, while attending to the narratives that surround living and working in rural contexts: developing discipleship and mission; nurturing vocations; intergenerational ministry in small congregations; the use of buildings for mission; collaborative and imaginative ministry in multi-benefice parishes including pioneer ministry; and self care and resilience in ministry.

 For more information, please contact the Sarum Centre for Formation in Ministry via our academic administrator, Annette Young.
 Email email@example.com or telephone 01722 424820.